Automaton: Medieval

 Similar automata in the throne room (singing birds, roaring and moving lions) were described by Luitprand's contemporary the Byzantine emperor Constantine Porphyrogenitus, in his book De Ceremoniis (Perì tês Basileíou Tákseōs).

 In the mid-8th century, the first wind powered automata were built: "statues that turned with the wind over the domes of the four gates and the palace complex of the Round City of Baghdad".
 The "public spectacle of wind-powered statues had its private counterpart in the 'Abbasid palaces where automata of various types were predominantly displayed."
 Also in the 8th century, the Muslim alchemist, Jābir ibn Hayyān (Geber), included recipes for constructing artificial snakes, scorpions, and humans that would be subject to their creator's control in his coded Book of Stones.
 In 827, Abbasid caliph al-Ma'mun had a silver and golden tree in his palace in Baghdad, which had the features of an automatic machine.
 There were metal birds that sang automatically on the swinging branches of this tree built by Muslim inventors and engineers.
 The Abbasid caliph al-Muqtadir also had a silver and golden tree in his palace in Baghdad in 917, with birds on it flapping their wings and singing.
 In the 9th century, the Banū Mūsā brothers invented a programmable automatic flute player and which they described in their Book of Ingenious Devices.

 Al-Jazari described complex programmable humanoid automata amongst other machines he designed and constructed in the Book of Knowledge of Ingenious Mechanical Devices in 1206.
 His automaton was a boat with four automatic musicians that floated on a lake to entertain guests at royal drinking parties.
 His mechanism had a programmable drum machine with pegs (cams) that bump into little levers that operate the percussion.
 The drummer could be made to play different rhythms and drum patterns if the pegs were moved around.
-According to Charles B. Fowler, the automata were a "robot band" which performed "more than fifty facial and body actions during each musical selection."